Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/attach-data.md

 On the right pane, you can add a freeform JSON payload that adds data to an SDK event before an extension that is listening for this event can hear the event.
 In this example, a custom mbox with custom mbox parameters is added to the event before the Target extension processes it.
 The added custom mbox will now be added on outgoing Target retrieve location requests.

-In the following example, an mbox named **custom_mbox** with an additional mbox parameter named **customparams** is added to the Target event.
+In the following example, an additional TargetRequest object for the given `custom_mbox`, which contains the provided Target parameters, is added to the Target event.

 ![](../../.gitbook/assets/target-attach-data-json-example.png)

-In the above example, the JSON payload adds custom mbox parameters only for the custom mbox added.
-Custom parameters can be added to each of the Target retrieve location objects instead.
+In the above example, the JSON payload adds custom mbox parameters only for the custom mbox that was added.
+You can also add custom parameters to each of the Target retrieve location objects.
 The following example contains a valid JSON payload for this use case:

 ```json
 {